 Sprint 5G phones and hubs

 Spint is also selling the 5G-only LG V50 ThinQ smartphone.
-The 6.4-inch device is now on sale, but you can only purchase one, at least at the moment, in the first four 5G cities of Atlanta, Dallas, Houston and Kansas City.
-For a limited time, Sprint is selling it for $24 per month with $0 down with a Sprint Flex 24-month lease plan, and the carrier says that is half of its normal lease price.
+The 6.4-inch device is now on sale.
+For a limited time, Sprint is selling it for $19 per month with $0 down with a Sprint Flex 18-month lease plan, and the carrier says that is half of its normal lease price.
 The normal, non-contract version costs $999.99

 Finally, Sprint will sell the HTC 5G Hub sometime in the second quarter of 2019.
 It supports up to 20 connected devices, all of which can experience the 5G speeds on Sprint’s network.
 It also has its own 5-inch display for watching movies, playing games and more, since it is also a full Android 9 Pie device.
 Pre-orders have begun, but again, you can only purchase one, at least at the moment, in the first four 5G cities of Atlanta, Dallas, Houston and Kansas City.
 The HTC5G Hub will cost $12.50 per month for 24 months on a Sprint Flex plan.
 That’s about half its normal monthly lease price, so normally you would have to pay $600 for the full, non-contract, price.